 There are faint switchbacks in the steep gravel down the other side.
 Carrot’s description speaks of a slip where the trail slides out for a few feet but I find the spot easy enough.
 I have a lot of trust in the tread on my shoes and with my poles.
 After all the hype, I was expecting some very challenging, type 2 fun conditions.
 Instead, I’m able to literally run down this pass.
 Type 1 fun all day.
 Were there snow, it would be very different but I’m only on a snow field for a short time on the first pass.

 The trail follows the river valley down the rest of the day.
-It is a faint path through beautiful alpine meadow and then forest.
-It is pretty easy walking and I just love it.
+It’s a faint path through beautiful alpine meadow and then forest.
+It’s pretty easy walking and I just love it.
 Around 4 pm it starts to thunder and then rain a bit.
 Man, am I glad it held off until now.
 There were clouds about all day but nothing dangerous.
 I got lucky with the weather once again.

 I reconnect to the main CDT and am like, now what?
 It’s only 5 pm and I’ve gone 26.5 miles.
 I just didn’t expect to make it this far.
-I don’t see Relentless or his footprints, so I assume that I am ahead.
+I don’t see Relentless or his footprints, so I assume that I’m ahead.
 Well, might as well keep going south.
-I have to do another 600′ climb and finally my legs do feel it.
+I have to do another 600′ climb and finally my legs feel it.
 But then it’s downhill all the way to camp.
-I have exited the wilderness area it seems, as I see signs of cows.
+I’ve exited the wilderness area it seems, as I see signs of cows.
 Then I spook some hiding in the trees.

 I get water at a creek and go a bit further for a dry spot in a regenerating forest.
 The site is open and the sun is still shining.
 I never dried out my tent from the wet morning, so this is perfect.
-Moreover, there are only a few mosquitos, as compared to the thousands or so many previous nights.
-I am able to sit on my front porch (front of my tent with the screen down) and just relax.
+Moreover, there are only a few mosquitoes, as compared to the thousands or so many previous nights.
+I’m able to sit on my front porch (front of my tent with the screen down) and just relax.
 It feels amazing.

 I settle in for the night just as 2 NOBOs come by.
 They tell me they just saw some moose about half a mile away and ask about the Cirque.
 I casually mention how bad the bugs are to come.
-They brush it off, saying they have seen some bugs in Colorado.
-Not mosquitos so much but some horse flies.
+They brush it off, saying they’ve seen some bugs in Colorado already…not mosquitoes so much but some horse flies.
 I think back to the 2 horses I saw the other day, each with a cloud of about 50 horseflies and the owner going mad trying keep his stock from getting sucked dry.
 I guess I’ve seen some horseflies, too.
 Well, they’ll experience it for themselves soon enough.